-Through these photographs I attempt to convey the soul of these houses and the memory of a culture.
-I also hope that the viewer will find layers of meaning in them.
-These buildings serve as a strong remainder of one's own mortality.
+Through these photographs I attempt to convey the soul of these buildings and the memory of a culture.
+I have put effort into selecting photographs which can stand alone and also work well together as a whole.

-I also find that each house has its own personality - some are right out depressing or melancholic, others are charming, inspirational or optimistic despite the fact that they are well on their way back to nature.
+I find that each house has its own personality - some are right out depressing or melancholic, others are charming, inspirational or optimistic despite the fact that they are well on their way back to nature.
 Some, if not all, have a very strong graphic appeal.